digiaonline/lumen-oauth2/README.md

 ### Configure

-Copy the configuration template in `config/oauth2.php` to your application's `config` directory and modifying according to your needs.
+Copy the configuration template in `config/oauth2.php` to your application's `config` directory and modify according to your needs.
 For more information see the [Configuration Files](http://lumen.laravel.com/docs/configuration#configuration-files) section in the Lumen documentation.

 ### Bootstrapping